ML-Course-2025b/session7/material/part2.md

 *   **Explanation:** The code uses a standard BERT tokenizer to split the text into tokens (like `'cats'`, `'sleep'`, `'sound'`, `'##ly'`, `'.'`) and then converts them into unique ID numbers.
 This is the first step.
 </details>

+> [!TIP]
+> You can use [this tool](https://platform.openai.com/tokenizer) to understand how a piece of text might be tokenized by a language model

 **Step 2: Embeddings - Giving Tokens Initial Meaning Vectors**